muratk5n/thirdwave/en/README.md

 ---

-Wind and solar is about 6% of their energy consumption. the `_imp` columns are imports for that energy sources.
-The right column is percentages.
+Wind and solar is about 6% of their energy consumption. the `_imp` columns are imports for that energy source.
+The right column is in percentage.

 ```python
 import util; util.get_bp_country('Germany')